We can help you sell your Antique

 Another antique oftentimes identified as salesman samples are

 We have a page devoted exclusively to these interesting

 that you should visit if you have one of those to sell or want to

 see other examples and learn more about them.

 Another category that is often confusing to determine what is

 what is toy and salesman sample stoves.
 I have a separate page dealing specifically with these on this site,

-(linked in the left column) and have 100 or so toy and sample stoves currently listed for sale on our site
+(linked in the left column) and have a collection of ktoy and sample stoves currently listed for sale on our site

 Past sales results with values can be found on the appropriate page